 Plant with the Desired End in Mind

-Farming always starts with the end in mind.
-If an apple farmer wants to plant more apple trees, he is wise to plant apple seeds.
-He will be careful not to sow orange seeds, or else he’ll end up with an unwanted harvest.
+Planting always starts with the end in mind.
+If an apple farmer wants to plant more apple trees, he’s smart to plant apple seeds.
+Duh!
+He’s not going to be throwing around orange seeds!

 We need to decide what kind of life we want to live.
 What kind of marriage we want to be in.
 What kind of children we want to raise.
 And then start planting the seeds that will produce the harvest we want instead of the ones we don’t want.